postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/defining-an-api.md

 The Postman API Builder supports API-first development by providing the option to create a Postman collection directly from a schema.
 Once you have a saved schema, you will see a **Generate Collection** option in the upper right of the schema editor.

 To create a collection based on your schema, click **Generate Collection**.
-You can add the collection as documentation, a test suite, an integration test, a monitor, a mock server, or a contract test.
+You can add the collection as documentation, a test, a monitor, or a mock server.
 The collection will appear in __Collections__ in the left sidebar.
+It will be linked to the same version of the API as the schema.

 ![Generate Collection](https://assets.postman.com/postman-docs/v8-generate-collection-modal2.jpg)